 When Jaiden struggled with his school work, he would kick out and run away.
 He constantly battled with his emotions, feeling sad, angry and abandoned.
 Now, his life has done a complete 360 thanks to support from the TLG Education Centre team.

-When Jaiden struggled with his school work, he would kick out and run away.
-He constantly battled with his emotions, feeling sad, angry and abandoned.
-His mum, Nikkola, was regularly called out of work to talk about her son and to be told he had, once again, been excluded.
+Nikkola, Jaiden's mum, was regularly called out of work to talk about her son and to be told that he had, once again, been excluded.

 “I was in quite a dark place and felt abandoned and like nobody wanted to help me or take me in,” said Jaiden.
 “The school before TLG was a Pupil Referral Unit and there I was at my worst.
 I felt sad and angry, and all these emotions caused me to spiral into a dark place.”